LennyN95/sweetprojects/README.md

 ## Features

-* Relies on atoms project history
+* Based on atoms project history
-* Project overview
+* Projects overview in center or side pane
 * Preview image when set an url
 * Set project name
 * Settings are saved in project-folder

 ## Planned features

 * Categories
+* Search functionality
 * API for third party packages
+* Support for multiple paths

 ## Open Sweet Project Pane